mehulsingh750-dev/University/BIOL 1101/Chapter 9.md

 		- 9:4:3 RATIO
 	- *Polygenic Inheritance*
 		- A character (such as eye colour) is controlled by the common effects of several genes
-		- All genes at different loci control the same chracetr
+		- All genes at different loci control the same character
+		- This produces a continuous distribution ()
 	- *Pleiotropy*
 		- Two or more characters are affected by a single gene